 A residential lease is a fixed-term rental contract that allows a tenant to occupy a property in exchange for monthly rent.
-In a standard lease, the landlord and tenant come to an agreement for a given rental period, commonly 1-year, and outlines the responsibilities of each party, including, but not limited to:
+In a standard lease, the landlord and tenant come to an agreement for a given rental period, commonly 1-year, and outlines the responsibilities of each party.

 - New Hampshire

 Table of Contents

 - What is a Residential Lease?

 - When Does a Residential Lease Become Effective?